 - And, at the same time, your organisation has opted for DBS Adult First Check in your DBS application in our registration form.

-The DBS Adult first Check isn't a full DBS Check- it is only a temporary solution until the issue of an Enhanced DBS Certificate when the hiring decision should be reviewed.
+The DBS Adult first Check isn't a full DBS Check- it is only a temporary solution until the Enhanced DBS Certificate is issued.
+Then the hiring decision should be reviewed.

 There is no quick Check on the Children's Barred list!